 Check out our Smart Agreements solution features

-Get a quick snapshot of our ROC Partner Ecosystem Management platform
+Get a quick snapshot of our Subex Partner Ecosystem Management platform

 Know how the Telco reduced billing cycle from 30 to 7 days and content partner settlement from 60 to 15 days

 A smart contract is a self-enforcing agreement embedded in computer code managed by DLT technology (Blockchain).
 The code and the agreement contained therein exist across a distributed and decentralized blockchain network.
 The execution is controlled by code, and when the predefined terms and conditions are met, the contract is automatically enforced.
 The transactions under smart contracts are trackable and irreversible and can be carried out among disparate, anonymous parties without the need for a central authority, legal system, or any external enforcement mechanism.

 Smart contracts provide a mechanism for efficiently managing tokenized assets and access rights between the parties involved in the contract.
 The smart contracts provide a public and verifiable way to embed government riles and business logic in a few code lines, which can be audited and enforced by the majority consensus of a P2P network.